 One option would be to store all the files on your own computer.
 However, then you would have to run around the city with your computer to show everyone what a cool website you have.

 While I’m writing this, Google does 58,000 searches a second.
 Hence, you’d have to do quite a bit of running to share your website on your computer like Google does.

 A web hosting provider is like a landlord for your website.
 When you need space for your documents, a hosting provider can rent that space for you on their web server for a given period of time.

-The web-hosting server not only stores and hosts the files.
+The web server not only stores and hosts the files.
 It also knows what to do whenever someone wants to visit the website.
-It makes your website accessible for everyone using the Web.
+Hence, it makes your website accessible for everyone using the Web.